ogelbric/Harbor_on_VM_and_Guestcluster_Cert/README.md

 sudo ./install.sh --with-notary --with-trivy --with-chartmuseum
 ```

-### Incase the harbor yaml file had some typos (like in my case and things need to be re-done
+### Incase the harbor yaml file had some typos (in my case things need to be re-done)
 ```
 Re-read / re-install harbor and harbor.yml file
 --------------------------------------------------